mawyss/scion/doc/protocols/scion-header.rst

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-The 16-byte Destination Validation Field is only present if the EPIC Version is 1.
+The 16-byte Destination Validation Field is only present if the EPIC Version is equal to 2 or 3.
 The DVF contains the MAC calculated by the source host to authenticate itself to the destination host.

 EPIC-SAPV Header Length Calculation